City-of-Helsinki/linkedcomponents-ui/README.md

 - Editing price groups of a registration
 - Selecting price group for a signup or a signup group

+## Commit message format

+New commit messages must adhere to the [Conventional Commits](https://www.conventionalcommits.org/) specification, and line length is limited to 72 characters.

+[`commitlint`](https://github.com/conventional-changelog/commitlint) checks new commit messages for the correct format.

 ## Snyk

 Snyk CLI scans and monitors your projects for security vulnerabilities and license issues.